- Working group background

 * “‘Catastrophe’ as France’s bird population collapses due to pesticides.” ~ The Guardian, (March 21, 2018); “Death From the Sky In Northern BC” ~ Prince George Daily News (March 31); Stop the Spray BC (info on herbicide spraying in mainland BC forests via a site launched by two BC forest industry/woodworking veterans)

-* PEG’s Dave & Yvonne Court, Kara Middleton and Paivi Abernethy staffed a table at the Planet Earth Party: A Sooke Region Earth Day Celebration on April 22, 2018.
+* PEG’s Dave & Yvonne Court, Kara Middleton and Paivi Abernethy staffed a table at the Planet Earth Party: A Sooke Region Earth Day Celebration on April 22, 2018, and joined us at our info tables at the Sooke Music Festival and Apple Fest 2018.

 Transition Sooke facilitated the first meetings of its cosmetic pesticide working group in the spring of 2016.
 More than three dozen municipalities in BC had, over the previous 13 years, enacted bylaws banning the sale and use of glyphosates within their borders.
 Our group felt Sooke could and very likely should also take legislative action in recognizing the health (especially children and pets) and long-term environmental (toxins deposited into soil and watersheds) impacts of these controversial pesticides.
 (The wealth of links at the end of this page documents why this issue is of such deep concern to many.)